 - Non-alphabetic characters (for example, !, $, #, %)

-Enrollment in the SSRPM allows account holders to unlock, reset, and change their passwords.
+Please go to http://reset.chowan.edu to reset your password.
 If the user’s account in inaccessible, he or she can stop by the IT department’s offices with appropriate identification and the password can be manually reset.

 Chowan University WWW Disclaimer